kodermike/airplanemode.koplugin/README.md

 From the top menu, you can:

 * enable or disable AirPlane Mode.
-* edit the list of modules that are disabled when running AirPlane Mode.
-By default, core modules that rely on networking are disabled.
+* edit the list of plugins that are disabled when running AirPlane Mode.
+By default, core plugins that rely on networking are disabled.
-    * `Calibre`
     * `HTTP Inspector`
     * `News Downloader`
     * `OPDS`